memarino92/portfolio/src/pages/blog/caesars-box/index.md

 };
 ```

 That's it, our encoder function is done!
 Play around with it using the input below, powered by the same function we just wrote.
-Try copying the scrambled message and pasting it back in the input to see the symmetric nature of our encorder at work.
+Try copying the scrambled message and pasting it back in the input to see the symmetric nature of our encoder at work.

 ---